-Less than a few decades ago, technology had a minor impact on the legal profession.
-Today, a wide range of technology may be central to a lawyer’s practice, changing the way we plan for the future.
+Less than a few decades ago, technology had a minor impact on the profession.
+Today, a wide range of technology may be central to a professional’s practice, changing the way we plan for the future.
 While the integration of technology has had its many benefits, keeping up with the wide array of rapidly changing technology now available is a dubious task for many practicing estate planners.
-To stay ahead of the curve in your estate planning practice and lessen potential frustration and expense, it is important to understand and leverage the latest estate planning technology.
-This presentation will serve to inform estates and trusts planners of the available technology tools along with their benefits and disadvantages including brief discussions of cryptocurrency and electronic wills.
+To stay ahead of the curve in your practice and lessen potential frustration and expense, it is important to understand and leverage the latest estate planning technology.
+This presentation will serve to inform planners of the available technology tools along with their benefits and disadvantages including brief discussions of cryptocurrency and electronic wills.

 State Law Pitfalls: Don’t Step In It When Your Client Steps Across State Lines:

-Issues to consider when planning an estate for the possibility that a client’s property may end up being governed by the law of another state and the planning steps the attorney should consider taking.
+Issues to consider when planning an estate for the possibility that a client’s property may end up being governed by the law of another state and the planning steps to consider taking.